eclipse-ankaios/ankaios/server/doc/swdesign/README.md

 Status: approved

-When the To Server message AgentGone is received by the Ankaios Server from an Ankaios Agent, the Ankaios Server shall set all the Workload States of that agent to ExecUnknown.
+When the ToServer message AgentGone is received by the Ankaios Server from an Ankaios Agent, the Ankaios Server shall set all the Workload States of that agent to ExecUnknown.

 Tags:
 - AnkaiosServer